• About

 Contact Me

-Also in my years of cheesemaking experience, there is no such thing as a dumb question.
-The only dumb thing is not asking the question in the first place, so ask away whether you are a newbie curd nerd or seasoned curd queen!
+Also, in all my years of cheesemaking experience, there is no such thing as a dumb question.
+The only dumb thing is not asking the question in the first place, so ask away whether you are a newbie curd nerd or a seasoned curd queen!

 If you have a business-related query, please use the contact form below.